suryanktiwari/Music-Genre-Classification/README.md

 This project was submitted as a part of Statistical Machine Learning course at IIITD in Winter 2020.

-10 genre music genre classification.
+10 genre music genre classification on the [GTZAN dataset](http://marsyas.info/downloads/datasets.html).
 Comparative and exploratory analysis of the pre-processing routines applied, feature extraction techniques and the models used for identification are enclosed

 The ipynb file is well documented and is self-explanatory.